CIRAIG/IWP_Reborn/Methodology/Fossil and nuclear energy use.md

-## Fossil and nuclear energy use indicators
+## Fossil and nuclear energy use indicator

 Concerned impact categories:
 - Fossil and nuclear energy use (midpoint)